-This document known as "FAQ" (Frequently Asked Questions) is therefore designed to help ACA members in implementing these rules by proposing a reasoned and harmonised interpretation of the relevant provisions for the Luxembourg insurance sector.
+This document known as "FAQ for non-life and (re-)insurance" (Frequently Asked Questions) is therefore designed to help ACA members in implementing these rules by proposing a reasoned and harmonized interpretation of the relevant provisions for the Luxembourg non-life and (re)insurance sector.
 The fact that a given arrangement is or is not reportable according to the provisions of the Luxembourg legislation does not in any way affect whether or not it will be reportable in another jurisdiction.
-This document only covers matters relating to insurance products.